dch/jsonified.com/README.md

 With over 20 years of data management expertise, from perl to erlang, your data couldn't be in better hands.

-"JSONified: JSONified: Open your Data to the Web.
+"JSONified: Open your Data to the Web.
 And Relax."